karlhulme/jsonotron/workspaces/jss/docs.autogen.md

 **name**: geoJsonPolygon\
 **uri**: https://jsonotron.org/jss/geoJsonPolygon

 A boundary of connected points that encompasses a region on Earth.
+The `type` property should be 'Polygon'.
+The `co-ordinates` property should be an array, where each element is a co-ordinate pair that makes up the polygon.
+The co-ordinate pairs must be specified in a counter-clockwise direction.
+The last co-ordinate should be a duplicate of the first co-ordinate.
+This means the minimum number of elements in the co-ordinate array is 4.
+Each element in the co-ordinate array is 2-element array, longitude first and latitude second.

 ### Example 1